 On February 13, 2026, the U.S. Department of Transportation published a final rule that changes the requirements that states must follow when issuing or renewing a Non-Domiciled Commercial Driver’s License (CDL) or Commercial Learner’s Permit (CLP).
-This rule, which we explain further below, takes effect on March 16, 2026 unless its implementation is paused by a court.
+This rule, which we explain further below, took effect on March 16, 2026 and remains in place while a federal court considers a legal challenge to the rule.

-Several states, including California, Washington, Texas, Colorado, South Dakota, Minnesota, Pennsylvania, and New York, have paused their processing of Non-Domiciled CDLs and CLPs while the Department reviews whether they have sufficiently complied with federal requirements to continue receiving highway funding.
+Several states, including California, Washington, Colorado, and Pennsylvania, have paused their processing of Non-Domiciled CDLs and CLPs while the Department reviews whether they have sufficiently complied with federal requirements to continue receiving highway funding.
+California and New York are currently challenging the Department’s determination to withhold highway funding from their state for alleged noncompliance.

 CALIFORNIA UPDATE - March 2026